romankoval69/podcast-android-app/replit.md

 ## Overview

-This is a modern podcast application built with React, Express, and TypeScript that has been successfully converted to a native Android app using Capacitor.
-The app follows a full-stack architecture with a React frontend and Express backend, using PostgreSQL for data storage through Drizzle ORM.
-The application provides podcast subscription management, episode playback, queue management, and offline download capabilities, now available as both a web app and native Android application.
+This is a pure native Android podcast application built with modern Android development practices.
+Originally conceived as a web app, it has been completely converted to a native Android app with no web dependencies.
+The app provides podcast subscription management, episode playback, queue management, and offline download capabilities using standard Android APIs and Material Design components.

 ## User Preferences